Deep dive into the embedded signing recipient view

 }

 Depending on your application’s architecture, you may want to use remote signing and embedded signing simultaneously.
-You can do this with the DocuSign eSignature REST API and it’s not that different from the above process.
+You can do this with the DocuSign eSignature REST API and it’s not that different from the embedded signing-only scenario described above.

-After you create the envelope with CreateEnvelope, the email notification will be sent to your recipient.
-However, you can also get an embedded signing URL by calling the CreateRecipientView API with the same envelope ID.
+Once you create the envelope with CreateEnvelope, an email notification will be sent to your recipient.
+If you want to create the embedded signing URL in addition to the email notification, you can get it by calling the CreateRecipientView API with the same envelope ID.

 1. CreateEnvelope